AlksSAV/Sonar-to-i2c-NMEA-/README.md

 - [ ] To i2c

 ----------
 ##  Circuit diagram:
+    The sensor can be connected to any available serial port on the autopilot.

 ![Screenshot](diagram.png)

 ##  ARDUPILOT SETUP:

 Data from the sensor can be received using two protocols: NMEA and MAVLINK.
 Based on the protocol, you need to select the desired configuration options.
-The sensor can be connected to any available serial/uart port on the autopilot.
 ----------
    - NMEA: